klix-app/klix-developer-documentation-website/docs/step-by-step.md

 ## 8. Sign agreement and request access to production environment

 After integration has been successfully tested on test environment you can proceed with creadentials request for production.

+## 9. Pass checklist on production environment

+After integration configuration is completed on production environment you need to make test payments and pass few other tests from production readiness checklist.